 A good place to start is usually at the beginning, the prologue.
 So, here is my Background Information: My momma is a black woman.
-My father belongs to the most privileged tribe of people in the United States – white men!
+My dad is a pasty white man (no hate Dad, just true).

 For the first few years of my life I was: Other.
 Other is the bubble people who are like me, as in more than one race, fill in when the government wants to get to know you through things like state education tests and censuses and such.